thriveweb/see-civil/content/see-civil/capabilities.md

     title: 'Soft soil and foundation treatment '
   - content: >-
-      We've been a part of some of the most iconic commercial and industrial developments on the Gold Coast and across Queensland.
+      We've been a part of some of the most iconic commercial and industrial developments on the Gold Coast and across Queensland and New South Wales.
       Our expertise includes bulk and detailed earthworks, utility and services construction and installation, roadworks and landscaping.
     icon: 'https://ucarecdn.com/d8a4c2be-f9e1-4f4f-9a51-8cb86c620409/'
     title: 'Industrial and Commercial development '
   - content: >-